juliaykim/preservation_plan/AFC_plan_overview.md

+*This document is a work-in-progress,* This document does not imply consent, permission granted, or adoption by the organizations mentioned.
+Do not assume this draft is working policy.

 _This document was created to document changes in the digital preservation policy and guidelines at AFC, specifically by creating time-stamped, multi-authored documentation.
 The AFC DAM's hire in 7/2015 precipiated the need to create documentation of processes as *they were, as they had been previously, and as they would be during her tenure.*
 Without clearer documentation practices, the AFC DAM was unable to understand the processes and organization of previous collections into the repository.Decisions and the historic mechanisms for them, such as priortizing collections, directory and file-naming conventions of some organizations, and so forth were sometimes opaque.